 Banking hours in Paris are usually from 10:00 a.m. to 5:00 p.m., Monday through Friday.
 Throughout the rest of France, banks are usually open from 10:00 a.m. to 1:00 p.m. and 3:00 p.m. to 5:00 p.m., Tuesday through Saturday.
 Banks often close earlier the day before a public holiday.

 ATMs (known locally as distributeurs automatiques de billets) often have the best exchange rates.
 Think of withdrawing directly from your savings, not from your credit card, which treats the transaction as a cash advance.
-If you do plan to obtain cash on your credit cards using an ATM, contact the credit card company for instructions and to let them know your intentions.
+If you do plan to obtain cash on your credit cards using an ATM, contact the credit card company for instructions and to let them know your intentions (and that you'll be withdrawing money abroad).
 Virtually all ATMs in France take MasterCard and Visa, and most are linked to the Cirrus and Plus systems.
 American Express has ATMs in major cities.
 Note: Most French ATM keyboards have numbers only, so if your PIN contains letters, remember the number equivalents.
 Four- and five-digit PINs are acceptable in France.

 Credit cards are accepted in a large number of shops, hotels, and restaurants.
 Shopkeepers often state a minimum charge.